The correct way to treat trigger finger is not to cool it down

 [/aside]

-The important thing to remember is that there are many different causes, and a treatment plan cannot be determined until the cause is identified.
+The key point is that there are many possible causes, and until the cause is identified, no treatment direction can be decided.

-So far, I have explained how cooling trigger finger can improve it.
+So far, I have explained whether icing trigger finger will improve it.

-• Exposing trigger finger to cold may make it worse
+• Icing trigger finger may make it worse.

-• When you cool your body, the cells responsible for recovery stop working.
+• When you cool it, the cells responsible for recovery stop working properly.

-• Trigger finger may be caused by a part of the body other than the finger.
+• Sometimes trigger finger is caused by a part of the body other than the finger.

 目次